Mexico leans on China after Biden rules out vaccines sharing in short term | Health

 Mexico is now pinning its hopes on receiving some vaccines from the United States once Biden meets his goal of inoculating 100 million Americans in 100 days, a deadline due in late April.
 Ebrard said Mexico has placed an order for an additional 10 million doses of China's Sinovac COVID-19 vaccine to be delivered between May and July, on top of the 10 million already ordered, which are due to arrive between March and May.

+Three million doses of China's CanSino Biologics Inc COVID-19 vaccine are set to arrive in Mexico on Wednesday and will be sent to Queretaro state where they will be packaged, Ebrard said in a Tweet.
 Mexico will also order 12 million vaccine doses made by the state-backed China National Pharmaceutical Group (Sinopharm) once it has been approved by its health regulator, Ebrard added.
-(Writing by Drazen Jorgic)
+(Writing by Drazen Jorgic; Editing by Kenneth Maxwell)

 ALSO READ